 If you are a foreign-born person who has been living in the U.S. without legal status for a long time, and you have been placed into removal (deportation) proceedings, you may be eligible for what’s called “Non-LPR Cancellation of Removal” and a green card.
 The conditions for this form of relief from deportation are as follows:

 Your being removed (“deported”) from the U.S. would cause “exceptional and extremely unusual hardship” to your qualifying relative(s), who is (or are) U.S. citizens or lawful permanent residents (LPRs).

 You can show that you have “good moral character.”

 However, even if you meet all of the basic requirements, the immigration judge still has discretion to decide whether or not to approve an application for cancellation.
 Therefore, it is important to make clear to the immigration judge that you are honest, sincere, and really deserve to be allowed to stay in the U.S. and receive a green card.

 A big part of the process of convincing the judge is providing as much evidence as possible to show that you meet the basic requirements and also “deserve” the benefits of cancellation.
 But if there is something about your case that you think makes you ineligible or might make the judge decide not to exercise his or her freedom in your favor, you should definitely see a lawyer.
 (It's a good idea to see a lawyer in any case, for help preparing a complete application and set of supporting documents.)

 Nationwide, immigration judges can approve only 4,000 cancellation applications per year from non-LPRs (people without green cards).
 The cap is often reached very quickly.
-This means that even if you have an approvable cancellation application, the immigration judge will not be able to make a decision on your application until a "number" (in essence, a green card) becomes available again.
+This means that even if you have an approvable cancellation application, the immigration judge will not be able to approve your application unless a "number" (in essence, a green card) is available.